 If the thermal heating occurs very slowly comparable to the material's dynamic frequency, it would correspond to quasi-static thermal expansion.
-It is believed that the energy stored in the material due to the initial thermal where $E_c$ represents the converted beam energy.
-The order of the velocity with which the boundary of the liquid material is given by the thermal expansion at the boundary divided by the time over which the sound travels across the radius of the jet, which is in units of $c\alpha_v T_o$ .
-The pressure and the velocity at the boundary are reduced by extending the time of heating, which depends on the compressibility like where $\kappa$ is the compressibility of material.
+It is believed that the energy stored in the material due to the initial thermal expansion may be converted into kinetic energy bombarding the liquid flow away.
+Corresponding to the thermal expansion caused by the pressure rise, strain energy is stored in the liquid flow due to the compression, which is expressed as where E_c represents the converted beam energy.
+The order of the velocity with which the boundary of the liquid material is given by the thermal expansion at the boundary divided by the time over which the sound travels across the radius of the jet, which is in units of $c\alpha_v T_o$.
+The pressure and the velocity at the boundary are reduced by extending the time of heating, which depends on the compressibility like